CHE Iron Condor Strategy

 - What is a iron condor on CHE?

 - A iron condor on CHE is the iron condor strategy applied to CHE (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With CHE stock trading near $434.70, the strikes shown on this page are snapped to the nearest listed CHE chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With CHE stock at $534.88 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed CHE chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are CHE iron condor max profit and max loss calculated?